What is Chronic Pain?

 Consider this: I stab you with a sharp knife— ouch, very sharp!
 I continue to stab you, but the knife dulls.
 You still feel the sharp stabbing knife.
 I stop but you still feel the stabs.

 This is called sensitization.
 When the body receives a painful input for an extended period of time (aka- untreated acute pain) it becomes overly sensitive and begins to recognize non-painful stimuli as pain producing (for example, bra straps, purse, headrest in your car, etc).

 Here’s an even more astounding point:

 When your stress levels are high for extended periods of time, the body can perceive environmental events as pain and trigger things like headaches, back pain, foot pain, neck pain.

 DO MORE OF THE THINGS THAT MAKE YOU FEEL GOOD AND LESS OF THE THINGS THAT MAKE YOU FEEL BAD!

-Find someone that understand pain.
+Find someone that understands pain.
 Figure out ways to manage and cope with stress.
-Limit exposure to things that cause increase pain and spend more time doing things that make you feels better.
+Limit exposure to things that cause increase pain and spend more time doing things that make you feel better.
 Everything you do from a treatment perspective needs to focus on calming your ‘fight or flight.’

 About the author: